-In this interview Linus comments on the penguin bite:
+In this interview Linus comments on being bitten by a somewhat rabid penguin:

 I’ve been to Australia several times, these days mostly for Linux.Conf.Au.
 But my first trip – and the one when I was bitten by a ferocious fairy penguin: you really should keep those things locked up! – was in 93 or so, talking about Linux for the Australian Unix Users Group.

-The first person called the penguin “Tux” was James Hughes who said that it stood for “(T)orvalds (U)ni(X)”.
-Tux was designed for a Linux logo contest.
+The first person to call the penguin “Tux” was James Hughes, who said that it stood for “(T)orvalds (U)ni(X)”.
+Tux was originally designed for a Linux logo contest.
 Confusingly, there were actually three separate contests and Tux didn’t win any of them.
-This is why Tux is formally known as the Linux mascot and not the logo.
+This is why Tux is formally known as the Linux mascot rather than the logo.
 Tux was created by Larry Ewing using the first publicly released version (0.54) of GIMP.
 It was released by him under the following condition:

-Tux does not accurately portray any of the 19 species of penguin although he somewhat resembles an Adelie penguin.
-He is often dressed or portrayed differently, depending on context; for example, when representing the PaX, security patch for linux kernel, he wears a helmet and brandishes an axe and shield, and his eyes are red.
-Recently, Tux has been redrawn to blend more appropriately into “crystalized” desktop themes (see picture left).
+Tux does not accurately portray any of the 19 species of penguin although it somewhat resembles an Adelie penguin.
+It is often dressed or portrayed differently, depending on context; for example, when representing the PaX, a security patch for the Linux kernel, he wears a helmet and brandishes an axe and shield, and his eyes are red.
+Recently, Tux has been redrawn to blend more appropriately into “crystalized” desktop themes (see the picture on the left).

-- Tux had an uncredited use in the Al Gore’s Penguin Army video controversy.
+- Tux had an uncredited use in Al Gore’s Penguin Army video controversy.

 - During the Q&A session following his COMDEX Fall 1999 keynote address, Linus Torvalds was asked if he had any idea how many stuffed penguins had been sent to Bill Gates.
 Torvalds’ response was another question: “To the nearest thousand?”

-- Tux has been adapted to a Designer Toy called a Gwin and is distributed by October Toys.
-It is redesigned by different artists and sold in short collectable runs through the October Toys website and other collectable vinyl toy sites.
+- Tux has been adapted into a Designer Toy called a Gwin and is distributed by October Toys.
+It has been redesigned by different artists and sold in short collectible runs through the October Toys website and other collectible vinyl toy sites.
 There are also artists who buy a blank Gwin to hand paint and customize as a one-off art piece.